fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 ![](img/using-dobot-mg400/ip-settings-window.svg)

-Then, you change the IP address abd subnet mask for IPv4.
+Then, you change the IP address and subnet mask for IPv4.

 ![](img/using-dobot-mg400/ip-subnet-settings.svg)